jimdiew/event-app/event-manager/README.md

-The project is an event manager app
+The project is an event manager app.
+You can see first the upcoming events (5 days from today), the events divided by category and a form to create a new event.

 ## Technologies used